IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Plutus Playground (simulator)

-We can use the simulator to define complex scenarios with multiple agents trading and communicating over the Cardano blockchain.
+You can use the simulator to define complex scenarios with multiple agents trading and communicating over the Cardano blockchain.
 For the "Hello, World" app however you don't need to change anything in the simulator.
-We can click **Evaluate** right away.
+You can click **Evaluate** right away.
 This sends the simulation to the server, alongside the source code of our app.
 When the server is done running the simulation, the transactions pane opens, showing the outcome of the simulation.